• Home

-I have taken a decision: I want to show you all the charming villages in Liguria.
+I made a decision: I want to show you all the charming villages in Liguria.

 It is going to be quite an effort because there are a lot of beautiful villages in Liguria but it’s a nice sacrifice to make because it gives me the possibility of enjoying the beauty of places I know and discovering new ones too.